 Further south in the port city of Hodeida, at least three children died when air strikes by the Saudi-led coalition hit a telecommunications facility as they played nearby, Save the Children said.
 Yemen also suffered a country-wide internet blackout.

 “The children were reportedly playing on a nearby football field when missiles struck,” Save the Children said.

-Eight aid agencies operating in Yemen said in a joint statement they were “horrified by the news that more than 70 people, including migrants, women and children, have been killed… in a blatant disregard for civilian lives.”
+Eight aid agencies operating in Yemen said in a joint statement they were “horrified by the news that more than 70 people, including migrants, women and children, have been killed… in a blatant disregard for civilian lives”.

 They said the prison in Saada was used as a holding centre for migrants, who made up many of the casualties.

-But the United Arab Emirates insisted that it and other coalition members remained committed to “proportionate” responses to Huthi attacks.
+The United Arab Emirates insisted that it and other coalition members remained committed to “proportionate” responses to Huthi attacks.

 “The coalition undertakes to abide by international law and proportionate response in all its military operations,” UAE ambassador to the United Nations Lana Nusseibeh said.

-Aid workers said hospitals were overwhelmed in Saada after the prison attack, with one receiving 70 dead and 138 wounded, according to Doctors Without Borders.
+Aid workers said hospitals in Saada were overwhelmed after the prison attack, with one receiving 70 dead and 138 wounded, according to Doctors Without Borders.

 Two other hospitals have received “many wounded” and as night fell, the rubble was still being searched, the aid agency said.

 – ‘Horrific act’ –